-Our Board of Directors has determined that M. Blake Ingle, Ph.D. qualifies as an "audit committee financial expert," as defined in applicable Securities and Exchange Commission (the "SEC") rules.
-In making such determination, the Board made a qualitative assessment of Dr. Ingle 's level of knowledge and experience based on a number of factors, including his formal education and experience.
+Our Board of Directors has determined that Robert C. Merton, Ph.D. qualifies as an "audit committee financial expert," as defined in applicable Securities and Exchange Commission ("SEC") rules.
+In making such determination, the Board made a qualitative assessment of Dr. Merton's level of knowledge and experience based on a number of factors, including his formal education and experience.